 Santa is not the only one who should be making a list and checking it twice this time of year.
-In the holiday season, the big challenges are to not do too much, spend too much, or eat too much.
+In the holiday season, the big challenges are to not do too much or spend too much.
+The pressures to do both are high.

 Don’t Over DO

 Put the things you want to make sure you have time for during the last weeks of this year on your calendar now.
 It’s not just the school festival or city tree lighting you want to schedule.
 Schedule shopping time–without the kids, after you’ve eaten some protein, and preferably during non-peak store hours.
 Schedule lunch with a good friend, some quiet time for yourself, a family craft or baking activity, and whatever it is you intend to do for and through the holidays.
 Put them all on the calendar so you don’t forget about them or book over them.
 Set alerts on the calendar in your email or phone so you get a reminder a day or two in advance.

 To help you accomplish that, I’ve created a Christmas To Do Timeline to organize your time and energy this holiday season and help remember all you might want to do related to the following: